Peter Houtman

-Peter Houtman (born 4 June 1957) is a Dutch retired professional footballer who played as a striker.
+Peter Houtman (born 4 June 1957) is a Dutch former professional footballer who played as a striker.
 He obtained eight caps for the Netherlands national team in the 1980s, scoring seven goals.
-Houtman played for Feyenoord Rotterdam and FC Groningen.
-He also had spells with Club Brugge, Sporting CP, Sparta Rotterdam, ADO Den Haag and Excelsior Rotterdam.
+Houtman played for Feyenoord and Groningen.
+He also had spells with Club Brugge, Sporting CP, Sparta Rotterdam, ADO Den Haag and Excelsior.
 For Feyenoord he scored 90 goals in 153 official matches.

+After the end of his professional career, Houtman became the stadium announcer in De Kuip, the home stadium of his club Feyenoord, in 1998.
+Houtman decided to quit after the 2024-25 season, after 27 years of service, as he was diagnosed with Alzheimer's disease.

+In 2023, Houtman was named Knight in the Order of Orange Nassau.